How to Use WPScan: A Step-by-Step Tutorial

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

+WPScan is a vulnerability scanner for your site, identifying critical vulnerabilities and helping you keep your site up-to-date and secure from cyber threats.
 Vulnerabilities in outdated WordPress plugins or themes can allow hackers access to your website.
-WPScan is a vulnerability scanner for your site, identifying critical vulnerabilities and helping you keep your site up-to-date and secure from cyber threats.

-The article serves as a step-by-step tutorial for beginner WordPress users to learn how to use WPScan to find security vulnerabilities.
 As security experts, we understand the importance of keeping your website secure from cyber threats.
 That’s why we’ve tested WPScan ourselves and can provide you with reliable information and guidance on how to use it to scan and secure your WordPress site.

 WPScan is a vulnerability scanner designed specifically for WordPress websites.
 As the name implies, it scans your site for vulnerabilities and offers some hardening features.